BretFisher/node-docker-good-defaults/README.md

 ### Run Node.js as Non-Root User

-As mentioned in the official docker node image docs, Docker runs the image as root.
+As mentioned in the official docker Node.js image docs, Docker runs the image as root.
 This can pose a
 [potential security issue](https://github.com/nodejs/docker-node/blob/master/docs/BestPractices.md#non-root-user).

-As a security best practice, it is recommended for node apps to listen on non-privileged ports [as mentioned here](https://github.com/i0natan/nodebestpractices/blob/master/sections/security/non-root-user.md).
+As a security best practice, it is recommended for Node.js apps to listen on non-privileged ports [as mentioned here](https://github.com/i0natan/nodebestpractices/blob/master/sections/security/non-root-user.md).

 ## Other Resources